Proodeftiki F.C.: First important pre-war distinctions

-In the 1939-40 season, with the coach of the veteran international player Filippos Kourantis, Proodeftiki finished 3rd in the A' Category, behind Ethnikos Piraeus and Olympiacos, which gave him the right, as a third player Piraeus, to qualify for Panhellenic championship for the first time in its history.
-Notable were her wins in the Piraeus Championship on Piraeus Thesis with 4-1 and on Argonaut Piraeus 7-2.
-In the 1939-40 Greek Championship, he finished last in the 8th place of the South Group, behind Athens Stars, while his only victory was the 2-1 win over the Athenian.
-At the same time, Proodeftiki managed to overtake the qualifying phase of the Piraeus Cup region of Greece for the first time in its history, dominating the Keramikos Kaminis (champion B) with 4-1 in a repetitive match (the first match ended 0-0) at the Georgios Karaiskakis Stadium with over 2000 spectators.
-Proodeftiki was then eliminated from AEK (Athens champion and subsequent champion of Greece) with 5-1 at Nikos Goumas Stadium.
+In the 1939–40 season, with the coach of the veteran international player Filippos Kourantis, Proodeftiki finished 3rd in the A' Category, behind Ethnikos Piraeus and Olympiacos, which gave him the right, as a third player Piraeus, to qualify for Panhellenic championship for the first time in its history.
+Notable were her wins in the Piraeus Championship on Piraeus Thesis with 4–1 and on Argonaut Piraeus 7–2.
+In the 1939–40 Greek Championship, he finished last in the 8th place of the South Group, behind Athens Stars, while his only victory was the 2–1 win over Athinaikos.
+At the same time, Proodeftiki managed to overtake the qualifying phase of the Piraeus Cup region of Greece for the first time in its history, dominating the Keramikos Kaminis (champion B) with 4–1 in a repetitive match (the first match ended 0–0) at the Georgios Karaiskakis Stadium with over 2000 spectators.
+Proodeftiki was then eliminated from AEK (Athens champion and subsequent champion of Greece) with –-1 at Nikos Goumas Stadium.

-In the first years of World War II and with the outbreak of the Greek-Italian war, the 1940-41 league was interrupted only in its third game, whereas Proodeftiki was in 2nd place after the 2-2 with Ethnikos Piraeus, winning 6-2 on Argonauts and defeating 1-0 from Keramikos Kaminis respectively.
-It was followed by the Occupation period, throughout which the official championships were not held, but he took part in the unofficial Athens-Piraeus Championship that was held in 1943-1944, during the difficult years of the occupied war, from the forces of the axis, Greece.
+In the first years of World War II and with the outbreak of the Greek-Italian war, the 1940–41 league was interrupted only in its third game, whereas Proodeftiki was in 2nd place after the 2–2 with Ethnikos Piraeus, winning 6–2 on Argonauts and defeating 1–0 from Keramikos Kaminis respectively.
+It was followed by the Occupation period, throughout which the official championships were not held, but he took part in the unofficial Athens-Piraeus Championship that was held in 1943–44, during the difficult years of the occupied war, from the forces of the axis, Greece.